 Due to the layout of the building, the regions you walk though don’t coincide with the sequence in which they were opened.
 In fact, the newest region is the first you will see after you walk through the workshop.

-The first region we entered was Italy.
+The first region I entered was Italy.
 Right from the beginning, I was astounded by the detail.
 This 2,000-square-foot region contains 30,000 figures, 10,000 trees, 450 buildings plus 22 churches, about 400 cars and nearly 50,000 microscopic LED lights.
 Traveling on the mile and a half of train tracks in this region are about 110 trains with 800 wagons, 110 signals and 404 switches.
 Altogether, this region took 180,000 man-hours to construct!